 BUSQUÍSTAR

-Busquístar is located in a picturesque setting, nestled alongside the Trévelez River in the heart of the Sierra Nevada National Park.
+Busquístar is located in a picturesque setting, nestled alongside the Trévelez River on the edge of the Sierra Nevada National Park.
 It was previously known as 'el paraíso escondido de los mozárabes', meaning 'the hidden paradise of the Mozarabic'.
+The entire village centre retains the typical Alpujarra architectural style, notably the 'terraos de Launa', with their narrow, flower-filled streets and 'tinaos'.
+From the village, you can walk to the Mosque (an archaeological site), where you can admire the ancient Tahá de Ferreira.
 The village has a population of around 350.

 HISTORY

 The exact origins of this village are unknown, but evidence suggests that it dates back to the 13th century.
 During the period of Muslim domination, Busquístar belonged to the 'yuz' of Ferreyra, and then to the Taha of Ferreyra.
+Between the 13th and 15th centuries, it belonged to the Tahá of Ferreira and, indirectly, to Granada.
+By the 19th century, it had passed from the jurisdiction of the judicial district of Albuñol to that of Órgiva.
+Busquístar was made up of several hamlets and a large number of farmsteads, all of which were densely populated.
+Its iron ore mines were in operation until very recently.
 More>

 THINGS TO SEE